Bernhard von Bülow: Daily Telegraph Affair

 In November 1907, Wilhelm made a long-planned state visit to Britain.
 He had attempted to cancel the visit because of the recent scandals, but it went ahead and was so successful that he decided to remain in Britain for a holiday.
 He rented a house for the purpose from Colonel Edward Montague Stuart-Wortley and spoke freely to its owner while he was there.
-After he had departed, Stuart-Wortley wrote an article for The Daily Telegraph about the conversations, submitted it to Wilhelm and requested approval for its publication.
-The English manuscript was passed to Bülow to review for publication.
-Wilhelm had asked Bülow not to pass on the article to the Foreign Office, but Bülow instead sent it unread to State Secretary Wilhelm von Schoen and requested an official translation and the addition of any amendments that might be necessary.
+In September 1908, they discussed Wortley's idea to have London's Daily Telegraph publish the contents of their conversations using the notes Stuart-Wortley had taken.
+He believed that doing so would help improve relations between their two countries.
+Wilhelm agreed, and the journalist Harold Spender wrote an article in the form of an interview.
+The Daily Telegraph then sent the draft to Wilhelm in Berlin and asked for approval to publish it.